Daniel (1983 film)

-Daniel is a 1983 British-American drama film directed by Sidney Lumet, which was adapted by E. L. Doctorow from his 1971 novel The Book of Daniel.
-Paul and Rochelle Isaacson (based on Julis and Ethel Rosenberg) are played by Mandy Patinkin and Lindsay Crouse.
-Their son Daniel is played by Timothy Hutton, his wife Phyllis by Ellen Barkin, and their (fictional) daughter Susan by Amanda Plummer.
-In actuality, the Rosenbergs had two sons, Michael and Robert.
-Ed Asner and Maria Tucci also appear in the film.
+Daniel is a 1983 drama film directed by Sidney Lumet from a screenplay by E. L. Doctorow, based on his 1971 novel The Book of Daniel.
+The film stars Timothy Hutton, Mandy Patinkin, Lindsay Crouse, and Edward Asner.

+Daniel was released in the United States by Paramount Pictures on 26 August 1983 and in the United Kingdom on 10 February 1984.

 Plot

 The film was based on the life story of Julius and Ethel Rosenberg, who were convicted as spies and executed in the electric chair by the United States government in 1953 for giving nuclear secrets to the Soviet Union.
-This story follows their fictionalized son as he attempts to find out the truth.
+This story follows their fictionalized son as he attempts to find the truth.